LSTUGA/MGE_pipeline/README.md

 # install all the required dependencies
 $ sudo -H pip3 install phigaro
 # Error occurred during installation...
 I've reported this issue on its Github page.
+# The error has been fixed by the authors.
+Please refer to the issue https://github.com/bobeobibo/phigaro/issues/8#issuecomment-520769786.
 # Alternatively, you can download the package using "git clone" and install it manually.
 # I used the following command and it worked successfully. $ sudo python3.6 setup.py install
 $ phigaro-setup